 Create an index.
 It is mandatory to create an index for a space before trying to insert tuples into it, or select tuples from it.
 The first created index, which will be used as the primary-key index, must be unique.

-- space\object (space\object) an object reference - index\name (string) name of index, which should conform to the rules for object names - options (table) -
+- space object (space object) an object reference - index_name (string) name of index, which should conform to the rules for object names - options (table) see "Options for space object:create index()", below

 Return index object